 The Illinois Master Naturalist program is coordinated by University of Illinois Extension, with consultation from local program partners.

-The next Master Naturalist training will be held January 27 to April 23, 2022.
+The next Master Naturalist training will be held April 13 through June 8, 2023 at Crab Orchard National Wildlife Refuge.
 The training will be hybrid – with self-paced assignments paired with in-person activities and discussions.
 A reliable internet connection is required to complete the self-paced assignments, which include watching pre-recorded lessons.
-In-person classes will be held on Thursdays from 9am-12pm every other week from January 27 to April 21.
-The classes will be held at the Barkhausen Cache River Wetlands Center in Cypress, IL.
-Field trips and guided hikes will be held every other Saturday from February 12 to April 23.
-Timing is dependent upon each week’s guest speaker.
-We will visit various locations throughout southern Illinois.
+In-person classes will be held on Thursdays from 9am-3pm, which will include indoor activities and outdoor tours.

 Training sessions are typically offered one day a week over a three-month period and are led by expert educators in the region.
-Approximately 60 hours of classroom instruction and field study and 60 hours of volunteer internship work are required to complete the program and become certified.
-In order to remain a certified Master Naturalist, 30 hours of volunteer work and 10 hours of continuing education are required each year.
+Approximately 60 hours of classroom instruction and field study is offered through the training program.

-The Illinois Master Naturalist course fee is $250.
+The Illinois Master Naturalist course fee is $250, which covers: